Mholscher/debtors/doc/source/Overview.rst

         * ordinary debt - credit for the total amount of the invoice
         * receipt before reconciliation - debit for the total amount of the invoice

-    If a payment contains amounts that are to be reserved for other means the accounting done is:

-        * tax payable but not received - debit for the tax amount
-        * reserved tax - credit for the tax amount
-        * receipt before reconciliation - debit for the total amount of the invoice
-        * ordinary debt - credit for the total amount of the invoice

-    This assumes that the tax due amount is determined at the time of the creation of the payable, before invoicing.

 **A payment is assigned to a bill**
     A payment is meant to pay one or more bills.
 After assignment of the money to a bill, the amount unreconciled will be lowered by the amount of the assignment.